Advise Me

 Many minerals are important nutrients your body needs.
 Mineral water travels through layers of rock and soil, picking up minerals along the way.

-Because different mineral waters come from different locations, they can contain different types of minerals in higher or lower amounts.
+Because different mineral waters come from different water sources and locations, they can contain different types of minerals in higher or lower amounts.
 You might like the taste of one mineral water over another, based on its mineral content.

 You might also prefer sparkling mineral water over still, or vice versa.
 “Keep in mind that carbonated water is more acidic than tap water and may damage your teeth,” Heeney said.